Catherine-Ge/Weather-App/README.md

 # Weather-App
 A weather web application using the Openweather API

-The user can enter a city name in the search bar
+Allows the user to enter a city name and display the current temperature, temperature range, weather and a correspoding weather icon.